yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 Using the Pi for crypto minting does come with some added things to take care of to make sure your coins are safe.

-Most importantly, the Pi runs off an SD card, and these are known to fail more regularly than your standard HDD, so regular backups of your wallet.dat file tto another drive are VERY IMPORTANT to prevent any loss of your $BITG coins!
+Most importantly, the Pi runs off an SD card, and these are known to fail more regularly than your standard HDD, so regular backups of your wallet.dat file to another drive are VERY IMPORTANT to prevent any loss of your $BITG coins!

 We also need to do some basic security to the Pi.
 Mine run behind my home routers firewall, but I do secure them further by running some standard security basics.